DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

   byte ReportIdCount; // If this value is more than one, DSRemapper will spect multiple Input Reports per request unsigned short AccelerometerScale;
   unsigned short GyroscopeScale;
-  byte ReportACK : 1; // if 1, then DSRemapper.COMM will use 0x03 Code for data retrive
+  byte ACKReport : 1; // ACK as Report.
+If 1, then DSRemapper.COMM will use 0x03 Code for data retrive
   byte reserved : 7;
   byte reserved[27];
 }